 Secondary impacts include erosion on burned slopes leading to runoff and contributing to flooding, landslides, and impacts to salmon-bearing streams.
-Wildfires could destroy homes, hotels, restaurants, and other tourist facilities while wildfires in farmlands could destroy crops, farms, and structures.
+Wildfires could destroy homes, hotels, restaurants, and other tourist facilities while wildfires in farmlands could destroy crops, pasture lands used for grazing, farms, equipment, herds, and structures, all of which operate within the CTCR.